sanatcodes/MusicVisuals/README.md

 Step 3: Press buttons from 0 - 4 to cycle through different visuals

-Step 4: Hover mouse left to right and right to left in last 2 visuals for a camera pan effect to see them move in 3d
+Step 4: Hover mouse left to right and right to left on all visuals except the first one for a camera pan effect to see them move in 3d

 That's it!